Bizzy-0110/ReStreamBot/README.md

-ReStreamBot is a bot for telegram made in 2022 that allows you with the use of a linux server to re-route your stream in multiple platforms at the same time
+ReStreamBot is a bot for Telegram made in 2022 that allows you to re-route your stream in multiple platforms at the same time with the power of a Linux server.
 # Installation
 #### Clone the repository
 ```terminal